 18-year-old photographer Firuze Sadik shares a series of photos she took of her home in rural Afghanistan.
-Firuze documents everything about life in Afghanistan — from how girls and women live their lives to how people continue to find joy despite Taliban rule — highlighting the importance of amplifying nuanced Afghan stories.
+Documenting everything about life in Afghanistan — from photos of fruit sellers and spending time with her family to photos depicting how people — especially girls and women — continue to find joy despite Taliban rule.
+Firuze highlights the importance of amplifying nuanced Afghan stories.

 From becoming a tailor to teaching other girls in secret, Afghan girls share their lives under Taliban rule.